NoBlackBoxes/LastBlackBox/boxes/computers/programming/arduino/README.md

 # computers : programming : arduino

-Here we will use an integrated development enviornment (IDE) designed to make programming an Arduino board easier.
+Here we will use the Arduino language and libraries, which were designed to make programming an Arduino board easier.

 ## Prerequisites

+You will need the Arduino tools to compile and upload "sketches" to your board.
+You can either use the integrated development environment (IDE) or the command line integration (CLI).

+### Install the Arduino IDE

 Remove an existing installation: